 The movie was meant to enlighten, entertain and motivate people to make changes in how they use energy and fuel… and save money doing so!
 For additional information contact Martha Mittelstaedt (see above for their email address).

-The Cyr Recycle Center on Sharpners Road is CLOSED for the season.
+The Cyr Recycle Center on Sharpners Road is CLOSED but will reopen on April 15th, 2014 for the season.

 Changes effective 7/1/2013 see above